valeriansaliou/lab-machinelearning/README.md

 # Install dependencies

-`pip install pandas numpy plotly sklearn`
+`pip install pandas numpy plotly sklearn scipy`

 # How to use